-Skin cancer is the most common type of cancer in Ireland and in fair/light skinned populations worldwide, for whom sunburn is a risk factor.
+Skin cancer\ is the most common cancer in Ireland and in pale/light skinned populations worldwide, for whom sunburn is a risk factor.
 The vast majority of these cancers are associated with overexposure to ultraviolet radiation (UV), mainly from sunlight.
-However, UV from artificial sources e.g. sunbeds, also cause skin cancer.
+However, UV from artificial sources e.g. sunbeds, also causes skin cancer.

-Yet, the good news is that most skin cancers can be prevented.
-A person's risk is mainly influenced by exposure to UV, and skin pigmentation.
+The good news is that most skin cancers can be prevented (or fully cured if diagnosed early enough).
+A person's risk is mainly influenced by exposure to UV, and skin pigmentation/natural skin colour.